-250 method, which is due to the more accurate estimation of axisymmetric tangential wind.
-Although the GVTD-simplex centers follow more closely to the dynamic centers over the 35 hours of observation, the location of the GVTD-simplex center is still variable, similar as GBVTD-simplex center (Lee and Marks, 2000) and not fully consistent with different radar retrievals (such as KAMX vs. KMLB, and KMLB vs. KJAX).
-Since the dynamic centers are qualitatively and quantitatively better than the simplex centers in terms of consistency, and are independent of assumptions in either the airborne dual-Doppler and singlethe airborne wind field.
+- 215 of the retrievals from the GBVTD-simplex method, which is due to the more accurate estimation of axisymmetric tangential wind.
+Although the GVTD-simplex centers follow more closely to the dynamic centers over the 35 hours of observation, the location of the GVTD-simplex center is still variable, similar as GBVTD-simplex center (Lee and Marks, 2000) and not consistent with different radar retrievals (such as KAMX vs. KMLB, and KMLB vs. KJAX).
+Since the GVTD technique is highly sensitive to the storm center and the dynamic centers are qualitatively and quantitatively better than the simplex centers - 220 in terms of consistency, our study utilized the dynamic centers to perform the GVTD technique.